 For most families on Thanksgiving, physical activity takes a back seat to turkey and stuffing and pie.
 While everyone is busy cooking and eating, and cleaning up from cooking and eating, moving around can be a welcome break and another great way to spend time as a family.

 The traditional Thanksgiving go-to when it comes to outdoor play is football.
-It’s hard to argue that splitting up the extended family into a giant game of two-touch isn’t a great time.
+It’s hard to argue that splitting up the extended family into a giant game of two-touch is a great time.
 However, if the weather or space doesn’t support the pigskin tradition, there are lots of other options.

 Everyone loves obstacles courses.
 They’re fun to do and sometimes the best part is just putting them together.
 With the current craze of American Ninja Warrior and other obstacle events, kids love getting outside and running around with a goal and purpose.